Water

 Regulation of Bottled and Packaged Water

-All Members of the Australian Beverages Council involved in the extraction and bottling of water must adhere to the Model Code of the Australasian Bottled Water Institute (ABWI) Model Code.
-The Model Code ensures safety, quality and environmental responsibility.
+All Members of the Australian Beverages Council Limited (ABCL) involved in the extraction and bottling of water must comply with the Australasian Bottled Water Institute (ABWI) Model Code.
+This Model Code sets the benchmark for safety, quality, and environmental responsibility in the packaged water industry.

 ABWI Packaged Water Brochure